akashdip2001/POSTER-DESIGNING/README.md

 #### 4️⃣ Now synchronize your forked repo:

- It will help you to keep your forked repo updated with the original repo
+ It will help you to keep your forked repo updated with the original repo.

  ``$ git checkout main``